CodeOS99/survival-game/README.md

 - Trees can spawn logs, but also skeletons.
 Beware!
 - Skeletons may be hurt be axes and stones
 - Use logs to make sticks
-- Use these to make pickaxes to break ores to obtain coal and iron
+- Use these to make pickaxes to break ores(black, spiky structures) to obtain coal and raw iron
+- Coal and raw iron together make iron ingots, which can be used to upgrade axes and pickaxes.

 ## Crafting recipes